10sr/term-run-el/README.md

 Run arbitrary command in a buffer of terminal-emulator.

-Originally Emacs provide `M-x term` function, which uses `term-mode` and works like a terminal-emulator.
+Originally Emacs provide `M-x term` function, which uses `term-mode` and works as a terminal-emulator.
 It can be used to run shell programs like `bash`, `zsh` or `ipython` interactively.
 However, this function does not provide the feature to invoke programs *with arguments*.

-Here comes `term-run`, which provides functions to invoke programs in a terminal buffer with arguments.
+Here comes `term-run`, which provides functions to invoke arbitrary commands in terminal buffers.
 For example, you can run `git` command with any arguments in terminal buffer.
 Try typing `M-x term-run-shell-command RET git add -p RET` !